Lottie Sleigh

-The Lottie Sleigh was a sailing barque built in 1852.
+The Lottie Sleigh or Lotty Sleigh (Note: The original spelling in official registration records was Lotty Sleigh and was dominant in the newspaper reports in 1864) was a sailing barque built in 1852.
 She was transporting 11 long ton of gunpowder on the River Mersey when she exploded on 15 January 1864.
 There were no deaths but the explosion caused extensive damage to Birkenhead and its effects were felt across Liverpool.
 The noise of the explosion could be heard from 39 mi away.
 The Lottie Sleigh was severely damaged and was sold for scrap on 27 January.
 Discussions over insurance liability for the property damage led to a court decision that is important in insurance case law.

 Ship

 The Lottie Sleigh was built in 1852 at Prince Edward Island (modern-day Canada) as a 700 long ton barque merchant ship.
 She was named after the wife of Colonel Sleigh, a major landowner of the island who owned the land upon which the shipyard stood.
 The ship's figurehead, a three-quarter length depiction of a woman with blonde hair, a white bodice and blue dress, is believed to represent Mrs Sleigh.
 The ship's owners were Mr Hatton and Mr Cookson who intended to use her for trading with Africa.